-Two new graduate degrees designed to advance the careers of mid-career health care professionals launch this fall at Chapman University’s School of Pharmacy.
+Two new graduate degrees designed to advance the careers of mid-career health care professionals will launch in 2022 at Chapman University’s School of Pharmacy.
 The master’s of science programs, one in patient safety and the other in regulatory affairs, build on the university’s goal to prepare global citizens who make positive impacts, says Ron Jordan, the school’s founding dean.

 “We produce pharmacists and pharmaceutical scientists with these same aims.
 We are also firmly committed to change the priority of safety within health care in all areas.
 Regulatory affairs professionals within industry and leaders in patient safety within health delivery developed in our new programs will make considerable contributions in these areas.”
 Jordan said.